Birthday party games are all about having fun, and these birthday party games for 5, 6 and 7 year olds are perfect for your next party.

-Fishing for Prizes
+4. Fishing for Prizes Birthday Game

 The whole point of this game is the prize, so that will make it an instant favourite.

 Gather together small, light prizes such as stickers, small notepads, and pencils.
-Slide a giant paper clip over each prize, and lay them in your âfish pondâ.
+Slide a giant paper clip over each prize, and lay them in your ‘fish pond’.
 A fish pond could be a paddling pool, a big box, or simply a rug on the floor.

 To make it harder you could blindfold your guests, or get them to fish from over a stair landing or balcony so they can’t see what they are fishing for.